 Antarctica New Zealand is committed to minimizing the redevelopment’s impact on the environment and has prepared a draft Comprehensive Environmental Evaluation that outlines the intended activity of the redevelopment, describes the current environmental state at Scott Base, and identifies the potential environmental impacts of the redevelopment and how those impacts will be avoided or mitigated to the fullest extent possible.

-All public comments on the draft Comprehensive Environmental Evaluation are welcome and can be directed by email to SBRdraftCEEfeedback@mfat.govt.nz.
+Public feedback on the draft Comprehensive Environmental Evaluation is now closed.
+Any further questions can be directed by email to SBRdraftCEEfeedback@mfat.govt.nz.

 The proposed Scott Base redevelopment is contingent on the Government approving the funding as part of Budget 2021, Government approval of an Implementation Business Case, and approval of the final Comprehensive Environmental Evaluation by the Minister of Foreign Affairs.